Effective strategies for employee retention in a competitive job market

 • Annualised hours

-Flexible working is just one way to give your employees more work-life balance, other ways include:
+Flexible working is just one way to support better work-life balance.
+Other ways businesses can support employee wellbeing include:

-• Having regular 1-2-1s or check-ins to assess and realign their workload to avoid burnout and unnecessary overtime
+• Having regular 1-2-1s or check-ins to manage workload and avoid burnout

-• Encouraging them to use their annual leave throughout the year, rather than saving it up
+• Encouraging employees to take annual leave throughout the year

-• Early finishes on Fridays or late starts on Mondays
+• Early finishes on Fridays or flexible start and finish times where possible